 Ethereum lets developers program their own smart contracts to define EVM instructions.
 The EVM executes a contract according to the rules the developer programmed.

-Kunal Shah makes it sound a little less dry in this Hacker Moon piece.
+Kunal Shah makes it sound a little less dry in this Hacker Noon piece.
 “Smart contracts live in the form of bytecode within the decentralized database.
 This is the root of the innovation and disruptive potential of Ethereum.”

 Want explanation from the source?
 Here’s how the Ethereum white paper explains it: